iterative/mlem.ai/content/docs/get-started/index.md

 ```

 Alongside the model binary `models/rf`, MLEM saved metafile `models/rf.mlem`,
-which contains all the information we need in order to use the model later:
+which contains all the information needed to use the model later:

 1. Model methods: Like `predict` and `predict_proba`
 2. Input data schema: Describes the dataframe (Iris dataset)